Clawback and Bankruptcy Resources for Organic Farmers

 Call OFA's Farmer HelpLine

-OFA’s Farmer Services Team wants to hear from you if you’ve received a clawback letter from Global Processing.
-Please call our team at: 883-714-3834 or email helpline@organicfarmersassociation.org and we can help you decide what to do next and connect you to other resources, experts, and farmers in the same situation.
+Please call our Farmer Services Team at: 883-714-3834 or email helpline@organicfarmersassociation.org and we can help you decide what to do next and connect you to other resources, experts, and farmers in the same situation.

 Tell Us About Your Clawback Experience

-Have you received a clawback letter?
-You can help us help other organic farmers by completing this short survey about your Global Processing clawback experience.
+Help other organic farmers by completing this short survey about your Global Processing clawback experience.
 We’re using this information for our education purposes only.
-Documenting the number of farmers affected is extremely important for us finding a policy solution to protect farmers against this in the future.
+Documenting the number of farmers affected is extremely important for us finding a policy solution to protect farmers in the future.

 In Need of an Attorney?